Hidden Tips for Organic and Paid Facebook Posting

 2. Analyze your audience with Audience Insights.
 If you’re utilizing a custom audience build with your Facebook ads, you can look deeper into the demographic information of who your ads are being served to based on interests or behaviors.
 These details can be helpful in reforming your messaging and selling strategy overall.
 Start with your Audience Insights dashboard.

 3. Use carousel posts for organic and paid Facebook posts.
 Carousel ads allow up to 10 images to be shown to targeted users with information about your brand or offer, at full size as they slide through the frame.
 These have become largely successful in both the organic and the paid Facebook world, driving 30-50% lower cost-per-conversion rates and 20-30% lower cost-per-clicks than link ads with just a single image.
-These not only appeal to users visually and offer small form of interaction, but they provide more real estate for you to tell your story.
+These not only appeal to users visually and offer small forms of interaction, but they provide more real estate for you to tell your story.

 4. Test ad placements.
 When you’re setting up a Facebook ad, you have the option to use the platform’s standard ad placements versus assigning manual placements.
 The bottom line is, you know your brand, product or service, and audience much better than Facebook does.
 Take this opportunity to test out your creative on different placements.
-You should be able to figure out what types of messaging and creative works better for your audience on mobile devices versus a desktop, on Instagram versus Facebook, and on stories or in timelines, etc. Putting in a tiny bit of extra work during setup can go a long way for insight that can impact future conversions.
+You should be able to figure out what types of messaging and creative works better for your audience on mobile devices versus a desktop, on Instagram versus Facebook, and on stories or in timelines, etc. Putting in a tiny bit of extra work during setup can go a long way toward insight that can impact future conversions.

 5. Sync your Facebook and email marketing efforts.
 With many email marketing platforms, you can sync your lists into your Facebook advertising accounts to retarget these users on a supplemental basis.
-In addition, you can often post organically on your Facebook page in accordance with an email send through several email marketing platforms.
+In addition, you can often post organically on your Facebook page in accordance with an email sent through several email marketing platforms.
 This allows you to enhance your all-around strategy to be consistent with your audience.

 If you’re ready to revamp your Facebook marketing efforts, our team can help you utilize all of the tools available to get the most out of your organic efforts and advertising dollars.
 Contact us today!